 SW: I do yoga every other day or as much as I can.
 I tend to go to ones that are just 30 degrees or 25-30 rather than Bikram yoga which is super-hot, around 40 degrees.
 I would pass out in there!
 Yoga is great because once you know enough moves, you can buy a mat and do it anywhere.
 You only need two meters to yourself.

 B: Is there anything else you do to be well?

 SW: I just try to listen to my body.
 I think it’s very important to be mindful of your body and actually listen to it.
-If I’m craving a certain kind of food I’ll have, but I notice when I’m full.
+If I’m craving a certain kind of food I’ll have it, but I notice when I’m full.
 It’s kind of like a logical diet.
-I think when people go on restrictive diets they put too much stress on themselves which might make them prone to bingeing.
+I think when people go on restrictive diets they put too much stress on themselves, which might make them prone to bingeing.
 I think mindfulness is the way to go.